Ferrero Rocher

 It sounds like we have some more questions coming through, but we’re running short on time here because we’re right on the limit.
 Logan, are we gonna take these down, get back to these people?

 Yes, you can keep feeding in the Q&A. We want to be mindful of folks’ time here.
-Again, really really appreciate everyone taking time out of, I’m sure a busy day, to have this conversation.
+Again, I really appreciate everyone taking time out of, I’m sure, a busy day, to have this conversation.
 Glenn, thank you so much.
 Really appreciate the insights and the presentation here.

 Thank you.